AbdulazizAlfehaid/ND-Data-scientist-P2/README.md

 Run the following commands in the project's root directory to set up your database and model.

 1- To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db

 2- To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 3- Run the following command in the app's directory to run your web app. python run.py

-Note: "Pipelines Preperations Notebooks" folder is not necessary for this project to run.
+**Note**: "Pipelines Preperations Notebooks" folder is not necessary for this project to run.